September 22, 2023

-Greek and Roman influence
+2. Greek and Roman influence

 Writing and language was an important part of both the Greek and Roman cultures.
 The Phoenician alphabet – which contained 22 consonants and no vowels – was adopted by the Greeks around 1200 BC and within 600 years had evolved to the Latin alphabet we know today.
-Romans were known to use signatures during the reign of Valentinian III around 439 AD, but it wasn't until 1069 that a signature from a well-known figure appears in the history books, that of nobleman and military leader "El Cid" from Medieval Spain.
+However, although Romans were known to use signatures, emperors often used a signet ring to create a wax seal to certify documents.

-A modern signature
+5. A modern signature